Nuclear fusion, if it can be made to work at all, won’t as clean as they claim. Here’s why.

 At a much higher temperature (400 million °K as opposed to 45 million °K), deuterium will fuse with deuterium, no tritium needed.
 Containing a plasma at that much higher temperature would be far more difficult than containing the deuterium-tritium plasma – itself so difficult it’s not been done on any useful scale yet, with nearly sixty years of work.

-Deuterium-deuterium fission also produces copious neutrons – far more than fission, for a given power output.
+Deuterium-deuterium fusion also produces copious neutrons – far more than fission, for a given power output.
 This would inevitably produce significant quantities of radioactive waste – and degrade the reactor hardware – at a rate proportional to the power output.

 Fusion without neutrons?